 I love journaling at the end of my day.
 This year I am using the Daily Greatness Yoga Journal.
 It’s an amazing planner/journal that focuses on goal setting and living with intention.
 Seriously, it’s the best journal I have ever had.
 It’s so great that I am going to do an entire post on it, so check back soon!
 They also have planners for fitness, business, parenting, and general use.
 If you want one of your own, you can get a 5% discount using this link!

 The insight timer app is what I use to guide my meditation practice.
 It’s a free app that has a ton of features.
 I love using it as a timer for meditation because it alerts me of the end of the time with a beautiful bell sound.
 It’s completely customizable.
-You can set how long you want to meditate, if you want beginning, interval, and/or ending bells, and if you want ambient sounds during your mediation.
+You can set how long you want to meditate, if you want a beginning, interval, and/or ending bells, and if you want ambient sounds during your mediation.
 It also tells you how many people are meditating at the same time using the app.
 When you realize that there are thousands of other people around the world meditating at the same it makes a mediation session seem really powerful.
 There are a ton more features too!
-Check it out if you want to start your own meditation practice.
+Check out my Insight Meditation Timer Review for more details.

 Read Fiction in Bed

 While I love learning things from nonfiction, I also love a good fiction book.
-Right now I am rereading the Harry Potter series (it’s nostalgic for me).
-Nicholas Sparks and Jodi Picoult books are my favorite.
 I am always looking for suggestions.
 I like things that are easy reads, and not too dramatic or sad.
 So if you have any suggestions leave them in the comments below!

 Other ideas for an evening routine